Egypt

 The Egyptian Tax Authority specifies the following factors in the transfer pricing guidelines: Functional analysis, contractual terms and conditions, economic circumstances, business strategy, and government policies.

-In this regard, taxpayers are required to perform a comparability analysis as a measure to select properly comparable uncontrolled transactions.
+In this regard, taxpayers must perform a comparability analysis to select properly comparable uncontrolled transactions.
 Therefore, they can establish arm’s length prices for their controlled transactions.

 Advance Transfer Pricing Agreements (APAs)